Subho4531/Safety-Object-Detection/readme.md

 - [Future Improvements](#future-improvements)

 ---

-## 🎯 Problem Statement

-Workplace safety is a critical concern across industries such as construction, manufacturing, and healthcare.
-Manual monitoring of safety equipment compliance is:
-- **Time-consuming** and labor-intensive
-- **Error-prone** due to human oversight
-- **Inconsistent** across different shifts and locations
-- **Difficult to scale** for large facilities

-The lack of automated safety monitoring can lead to:
-- Increased workplace accidents and injuries
-- Regulatory compliance violations
-- Higher insurance costs
-- Potential legal liabilities

-This project addresses these challenges by providing an automated, real-time safety equipment detection system.

----

-## 💡 Solution Overview

 The Safety Equipment Detection System uses state-of-the-art computer vision technology to automatically detect and monitor safety equipment in real-time.
 The solution: